 Training and Clinical Resources

-This section includes links to recommended training resources about suicide risk stratification.
+This section includes recommended training and/or clinical resources about suicide risk stratification.

 Logo forThe Suicide Risk Management (SRM) Consultation Program The Suicide Risk Management (SRM) Consultation Program provides free consultation, support, and resources that promote therapeutic best practices for providers working with Veterans at risk of suicide.